• Skip to primary navigation

 Sorbet is a frozen dessert made with a base of water + fruit + sugar, and it's naturally gluten-free, dairy-free and vegan.

 Of all the above, sorbet is definitely a lighter choice when it comes to frozen desserts, and has the highest percentage of fruit.
-So, if you crave a frozen treat, go for the sorbet!

-The secret for the perfect sorbet texture
+The secret of perfect sorbet

-In the traditional Italian sorbet recipe, you make a water-sugar (in equal parts) based syrup, that gives a rich unique texture to the sorbet.
+In the traditional Italian sorbet recipe, you make a water-sugar (in equal parts) syrup, that gives a rich unique texture to the sorbet.

-Vegan Sorbet in 5 minutes!
+Vegan Sorbet in 5 minutes

 What's my secret behind this super quick vegan mango sorbet?